-The Directors of the Company have a duty to promote the success of the Company for the benefit of its members as a whole, as set out in section 172 of the Companies Act 2006.
-In doing so, the Directors must have regard to the needs of, and impact on, our many stakeholders and other matters described in the section.
-This Section 172(1) Statement has been prepared in accordance with the requirement established by the Companies (Miscellaneous Reporting) Regulations 2018 to describe how the Directors have had regard to the matters set out in section 172(1)(a) to (f) of the Companies Act 2006 when performing this duty.
+The Directors of the Company are bound by their duties under the Companies Act 2006 to promote the success of the Company for the benefit of its members as a whole.
+In doing so, however, the Directors must have regard to the interests of our stakeholders to ensure the long-term success of the Company.
+The Board is therefore responsible for ensuring that it fulfils its obligations to those impacted by our business, in its stakeholder consideration.
+This Section 172(1) statement sets out how the Directors have, in performing their duties over the course of this year, had regard to the matters stated in section 172(1)(a) to (f) of the Companies Act, alongside some examples of how each of our key stakeholders have been considered and engaged.